The surprising flavor of this Rosemary and Olive Oil Ice Cream recipe will you have coming back for more!

 - Combine the whole milk, white sugar, brown sugar, corn syrup, salt, and rosemary in a medium saucepan.
 Heat over medium, stirring frequently, for 10 minutes.
 The sugar should be melted, the milk should be hot, and the mixture should smell of rosemary.

 - Place the egg yolks in the bowl of your stand mixer.
 Use the whisk attachment to beat the eggs on medium until well-combined and light in color.
 Strain the rosemary from the milk mixture.

 - With the mixer running on the Stir setting, very slowly trickle a ladle-full of hot milk into the yolks to temper.
 Pour the egg mixture into the saucepan and cook the custard, stirring constantly, over medium heat until thick enough to coat a wooden spoon (about 2 to 4 minutes).
 Turn off the heat and strain through a sieve into a large bowl.
-Stir in the heavy cream, cover, and chill for a minimum of 2 hours or overnight.
+Stir in the heavy cream and olive oil, cover, and chill in the refrigerator for a minimum of 2 hours or overnight.

 - Freeze according to the manufacturer’s instructions for your ice-cream maker model.
 For KitchenAid, turn the mixer on to ‘stir’ then pour in the mixture and churn for 20 to 30 minutes (or until you reach your desired consistency).
 Scrape the soft serve ice cream into a freezer-safe air-tight container and freeze until solid.

 I did not enjoy this at all.
 The only flavor I could taste was olive oil and I even used an extra sprig of rosemary.
 I used imported Italian olive oil.
 Couldn’t taste any rosemary at all, which was also freshly cut from my garden.
 I recently had amazing Italian Rosemary gelato and I wanted to recreate it but this just wasn’t good 🙁